-Value of content in marketing: Why is content important?
+Value of Content in Marketing: Why is it Important?

-Let’s approach the question, “Why is content important?” from an SEO perspective.
+Let’s approach the question, “Why is content important?” from an SEO perspective first.

 With carefully researched, crafted, and search-engine-optimized content, your content pieces have a higher tendency to rank on the search engine results pages (SERPs).